What Are the Highest-Paying Science Jobs in 2025?

-From geneticists who diagnose and treat genetic disorders to artificial intelligence research scientists shaping the future of AI, these professions span a spectrum of scientific disciplines.
-Alongside famous figures like Carl Sagan and Francis Collins, who have left an indelible mark on their fields, you'll find roles that bridge science and technology, transforming industries and solving complex global challenges.
+From geneticists who diagnose and treat genetic disorders to artificial intelligence research scientists shaping the future of AI, these high paying science jobs are from all kinds of scientific disciplines.
+Alongside famous figures like Carl Sagan and Francis Collins, you'll find roles that bridge science and technology, transforming industries and solving some of the most complex global challenges.

-As we unveil our list of the top 20 high paying science jobs, it's important to note that salaries in these fields can vary widely based on factors such as location, experience, and education level.
+As we unveil our list of the top 20 high paying science jobs in 2025, it's important to note that salaries in these fields can vary widely based on factors such as location, experience, and education level.
 While we provide current salary data and insights into each profession, we encourage readers to consult our source information at the end of this article for the most up-to-date and comprehensive understanding.

 1) Geneticist

 Clinical Geneticists analyze and interpret genetic data, crucial in diagnosing and treating genetic disorders.
-Famous geneticists like Francis Collins , who led the Human Genome Project , have significantly advanced medical science.
+Famous geneticists like Francis Collins, who led the Human Genome Project , have significantly advanced medical science.

-National average salary: $146,567
+National average salary: $94,262

-National average salary range: $129,410 - $164,138
+National average salary range: $56,000 to $130,500

 2) Pharmacist